 Among her other injuries, Sarah’s airway was severely damaged by the poison used in the abortion attempt.
 For this reason, Sarah had to be hooked up to a machine that monitored her breathing at night to ensure her safety.
 She quickly found a way to take advantage of her situation to communicate: “She learned that if she held her breath the monitor would go off,” her adoptive mother recounted once.
 “We would jump out of bed and she would be grinning at us.
 That was how she got attention.”

 Sarah passed away at the age of five due to her medical complications.
 Her life spurred her family to take up pro-life activism, forming groups to help pregnant women and children in need.

 Despite how efficient abortions have become, there are still a great number of survivors.
-Many go on to live productive lives, such as Melissa Ohden, Josiah Presley, Nik Hoot, and others.
-For every one who survives, however, a great many more die due to the trauma of the abortion and subsequent neglect.
+Many go on to live productive lives, such as Melissa Ohden (founder of the Abortion Survivors Network), Josiah Presley, Nik Hoot, and others.
+For every one who survives, however, a great many more die.

 The Problem of Infanticide

 Stories like these are shocking, even when they have a happy ending.
-It is unpleasant to imagine any child surviving abortion and then being left to die.
-This reality, however, is sadly not uncommon.
+It is heartbreaking to imagine any child surviving abortion and then being left to die.
+Sadly, this is not uncommon.
 In the United States, it is likely that between a few hundred and well over a thousand children survive abortions every year.
 Hundreds of more deaths have been recorded in other countries.
 Though the total number of abortion survivors is difficult to calculate, even just the number of known abortion survivors is staggering.